This article may contain compensated links. See our full disclosure here

 - Kensington - classic west London neighbourhood close to museums - search here

 Go to our travel and trip planning resources page for all our recommendations for booking hotels, tours and flights for your travels

-Tips for making the most of your London itinerary
+Tips for making the most of your 3 days in London

 If you are staying in a hotel take advantage of the hearty English breakfasts with eggs, bacon, sausages and toast.
 That way you can keep yourself going until dinner with a few small snacks in between.

 London has some of the world's finest restaurants so book well in advance to secure a reservation for a meal to remember.
 You can use the OpenTable app to do this.

 Buy an Oyster card which you can use on all forms of transport - underground and overground trains, light rail, buses and river boat services.